rebelsky/csc207c/_labs/quicksort.md

 ## Submit your work!

-Yes, it's time to submit your work.
-You'll also have a chance to submit this as part of an upcoming mini-project.
+Just kidding.

+Make sure that both you and your partner have copies of your work; you'll need it for an upcoming mini-project.

 ## Things to think about: Choosing a pivot